National Harbor, MD • August 27-29, 2025 |

 Watch as top innovators from industry, government, and academia compete to deliver cutting-edge solutions that advance Modular Open Systems Architecture.
 This high-stakes challenge showcases breakthrough ideas designed to accelerate modernization, improve interoperability, and meet mission-critical needs.
 Join us to see who will win the MOSA Innovation Challenge and help shape the future of defense innovation.

 Agile sensor systems rely on rapidly evolving software, high-performance reconfigurable computing, and adaptable, open interfaces.
 The Sensor Open System Architecture™ (SOSA™) Technical Standard, its Conformance Program, and Open Business Model address the core principles of the Modular Open System Approach (MOSA).
-In this panel, experts will explore how SOSA’s reference architecture aligns with MOSA’s five pillars, (1) Establish enabling environment, (2) Employ modular design, (3) Designate key interfaces, (4) Use open standards, and (5) Certify Conformance to create a cohesive strategy for sensor systems.
-Panelists will discuss the practical application of SOSA throughout the sensor system lifecycle, acquisition through sustainment.
-They will provide insights into the Business Model, fostering industry adoption of SOSA-aligned products and enhancing collaboration.
-The panel will highlight the importance of product conformance in enabling a modular, interoperable approach to sensor systems.
-Attendees will gain expert and in-depth analysis of the SOSA Technical Standard’s development and application, with time for addressing questions.
-Join us for a deep dive into how SOSA supports MOSA in shaping the future of sensor systems.
-This discussion is invaluable for professionals looking to understand how the SOSA consortium standards, guides, and programs can enhance the agility, flexibility, and interoperability of sensor systems.
+In this panel, experts will explore how SOSA’s reference architecture aligns with MOSA’s five pillars — (1) Establish an enabling environment, (2) Employ modular design, (3) Designate key interfaces, (4) Use open standards, and (5) Certify conformance — to create a cohesive strategy for modern, agile sensor systems.
+Panelists will discuss the practical application of SOSA throughout the lifecycle of sensor systems, from acquisition through sustainment.
+They will provide insights into the Open Business Model, which fosters industry adoption of SOSA-aligned products and enhances collaboration across the SOSA ecosystem.
+The panel will also highlight the importance of product conformance in enabling a modular, interoperable approach to system development through sustainment.
+Attendees will gain expert opinions and in-depth analysis of the SOSA Technical Standard’s development and application, with time for addressing questions and concerns.
+Join us for a deep dive into how SOSA supports MOSA in shaping the future of modern, adaptable, and agile sensor systems.
+This discussion is invaluable for professionals looking to understand how the SOSA consortium standards, guides, and programs can enhance the agility, flexibility, and interoperability of modern sensor systems.

 Object Management Group (OMG) is a non-profit the global Standards Development Organization (SDO) for digital/systems MBSE specification standards selected to develop architectures, frameworks, middleware, models, ontologies, platform foundations, and vertical standards throughout industry, the DoD, Services, NASA and many coalition partners.
 OMG is leading several key working groups for DOD and should be at the forefront of the TechConnect panel discussion selection.
 OMG Panel members will be made up of DoD, Service and Industry DEs & SEs and OMG Chairs that will discuss the DOD MOSA Enabling Environment Platforms with MBSE Standards, applications and repositories that utilize the preponderance of OMG standards as well as other organization standards. -A number of upcoming decision meetings between December – February will formulate the final speakers and information presented. -For the record, non-profits should be comped panel discussion fees due to their 501(c) non-profit status.
 This panel discussion addresses each Service/Entity as an enterprise on and into itself that must integrate programs, program offices, acquisitions and as it applies to digital and systems engineering development and integration environments.
 This is the “enabling environment” that will modernize the engineering back office of the DOD leveraging OMG standards.